-As part of the American Rescue Plan Act of 2021, the federal government approved $350 billion in funding for state, local, metropolitan city, and tribal governments impacted by COVID-19 to use through Dec.
-31, 2024.
+As part of the American Rescue Plan Act of 2021, the federal government approved $350 billion in funding for state, local, metropolitan city, and tribal governments impacted by COVID-19 to allocate through Dec.
+31, 2024, and use by 2026.

 The Department of Treasury recently released an interim final rule related to the distribution and allocation of these funds.
 Eligible governments can request funds directly from the department using the Treasury Submission Portal, which became available May 10.